grafana/grafana/docs/sources/panels-visualizations/visualizations/histogram/index.md

 Use the following options to refine your histogram visualization.

+### Bucket count

+Specifies the number of bins used to group your data in the histogram, affecting the granularity of the displayed distribution.
+Leave this empty for automatic bucket count of 30.

 ### Bucket size

 The size of the buckets.
 Leave this empty for automatic bucket sizing (~10% of the full range).